THE IRANIAN LANDS

 The darker area shows where Iranian peoples were to be found in around 600BC

-The vast plains of Central Asia, stretching from the Urals to China were the earlier home of many of the peoples of today's Europe and Asia ("the Eurasian land mass").
+The vast plains of Central Asia, stretching from the Urals to Mongolia were the earlier home of many of the peoples of today's Europe and Asia ("the Eurasian land mass").
 These peoples, nomads constantly moving to find pasture for their animals, have migrated west (towards Europe), south (towards the Iranian plateau and India) and east (towards China) in search of fresh grazing.
 The Iranians were one such people of the Central Asian plains - horse-riding cattle herders, with a language and customs (including the basic beliefs and traditions that came to be recognised as "Zoroastrian") distinguishing them from other groups.
 From well before 1000 BC, some of them started moving south on to the Iranian plateau.
 One Iranian group was the Medes, who settled to the southwest of the Caspian, another was the Persians, who came to occupy an area to the south-east of the Zagros mountains.
 They met older-established cultures, including the Assyrians, Babylonians, Urartu (Armenia) and the Elamites.

 Other Iranians stayed in Central Asia until it was their turn to move: we shall hear in due course of many other Iranian peoples like Scythians, Dahae, Saka, Yuezhi, Parthians, Massagetae, Bactrians, Sogdians, Sarmatians, Alans …